Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

 \subsubsection{Basic properties of countable sets}

 It seems obvious that a sequence in $\R$ forms a countable set, but we show in this section that proving this fact requires non-trivial axioms.
 The same holds for seemingly trivial statements from topology, namely related to countability axioms and $\N_{\infty}$, which we introduce next.
 These results motivate our choice of definitions made in the previous section.
+In particular, by Corollary \ref{crucrucor}, our results do not really depend on the exact definition of set.

 First of all, the set $\N_{\infty}$ is the \emph{one-point compactification} of $\N$, defined as follows: \be \N_{\infty}:=\{ f\in 2^{\N}: \underline{(\forall n\in \N)(f(n)=1 \di (\forall m<n)(f(m)=1)} \}. \ee We interpret `$f\in \N_{\infty}$' as the underlined $\Pi_{1}^{0}$-formula from \eqref{nek}, i.e.\ $\N_{\infty}$ is an RM-closed set and items \eqref{klonk2} and \eqref{klonk} in Theorem \ref{crucru} express that $\N_{\infty}$ is (strongly) countable.
 Thus, Theorem \ref{crucru} shows that one cannot hope to study bijections or injections on second-order RM-sets in systems below $\ACA_{0}$, which provides a modicum of motivation for our definitions in the previous section.
 Our study of $\N_{\infty}$ as in Theorem \ref{crucru} was inspired by the decidability results pertaining to the latter in constructive mathematics from \cite{escardokes}.